Statistics and Demographics

 - Rail — The Music City Star Rail opened its East Corridor route in late 2005.
 With service Monday through Friday, three daily morning and afternoon trains connect Donelson, Hermitage, Mt.
 Juliet, and Lebanon to downtown Nashville.
 The East Corridor route covers 32 miles and service between stops peaks at 60 miles per hour.

-- More than 50,000 jobs are directly related to the hospitality industry.
+- 65,050 jobs are directly related to the hospitality industry.

 - The Music City Center, Nashville’s new downtown convention facility, opened in May 2013.
 The 1.2 million-square-foot Music City Center features more than 375,000 square feet of exhibit space, 128,000 square feet of meeting space, two ballrooms, a business center, and a 2,500-seat theater.